The Climber (manga): Reception

 The Climber won an Excellence Prize in the Manga Division at the 14th Japan Media Arts Festival in 2010.
 It also won the Best Seinen Manga category at the 2011 Prix Mangawa Awards.
+Viz Media's English release (Volumes 3–6) was nominated for Best Continuing Manga Series at the third American Manga Awards co-organized by Anime NYC and Japan Society in 2026.